gogins/csound-extended/nudruz/README.md

 ## Changes

-1. All code has been brought into the Common Music package (that is, of course, the Lisp version of Common Music available from
+1. All code has been brought into the Common Music package (that is, of course, the Lisp version of Common Music available from svn://svn.code.sf.net/p/commonmusic/code/branches/cm2.
 1. Residual uses of Scheme syntax and of CLisp-compatible but Steel Bank Common Lisp-incompatible syntax have been ported to SBCL.
 In particular, `(define` has been replaced wth `(defparameter` if no parameters are used or `defun` if parameters are used.
 1. Csound classes in nudruz have been replaced with the Csound FFI facility.
-NOTE: Csound is not supported in the Common Music Lisp branch.
+NOTE: Csound is not supported in the Common Music Lisp branch (cm2).
 1. I have created a `nudruz.asd` system definition.
 It excludes all examples and files containing unfinished or unworkable code.
 To use `nudruz.asd` you must first load `:rsm-mod` and `:cllib`.
-Do that, for example, have in your `.sbclrc` file something like:
+Do that, for example, by having in
+your `.sbclrc` file something like:

 <pre>